 “So, I carried on writing.
 I bought my own gratitude journal.
 Within a short period of time, my whole outlook on life changed.
 I’m not a religious person but I felt something higher than me was guiding me.
-I remember one night I fell asleep listening to the rhythm of my heartbeats, until that time, I’ve never even thought about my heartbeat, let alone its beats, I was in awe, I was overwhelmed with gratitude that night”.
+I remember one night I fell asleep listening to the rhythm of my heartbeats, until that time, I’ve never even thought about my heart, let alone how its beats, I was in awe, I was overwhelmed with gratitude that night”.

-“In order to have something to write about every night I became conscious of all my activities, all my conversation, I felt every moment must court, time with my parents, time with friends and work colleagues.
+“In order to have something to write about every night I became conscious of all my activities, all my conversation, I felt every moment must count, time with my parents, time with friends and work colleagues.
 I began to appreciate many things in my life and around me.
-I basically took time to smell the roses, as cliche as it may sound but I was happy, I can’t explain it but I felt happiness.
+I basically took time to smell the roses, as cliché as it may sound but I was happy, I can’t explain it but I felt happiness.
 My anger subsided and complaining became non-existent”.

 “I did make plans for the future, but I lived for the moment and it was amazing”.

 “So when I was told five years later that, the disease has returned, my first emotion was gratitude, I was so grateful for the last five years, yes I was sad, but I was not angry.
 I remember thinking I’m grateful for the second chance”.